jed-harwood/SGM/README.md

 * `temp-application/`, a year-selectable temperature application for TAR-GAR, G-VAR, and graphicalVAR analyses,
 * bundled temperature data and supporting assets used by the temperature application, and
 * generated simulation or application outputs under local `results/` folders.

-The `TARGAR` folder is separate from the `SGM` package itself.
-It is intended for TAR-GAR reproducibility, worked examples, and the applied temperature workflow rather than as the package API.

 ## Main Functions